microweber/microweber/readme.md

 Hello to all,

-this is very early developers preview of Microweber.
+this is first and very early developers preview of Microweber.

 Here you can see the curent progress and test the system yourself.
 No documentation is yet available, we have started with some notes at http://docs.microweber.com/